-Insurers who are concerned with their exposure to the SCS scenario can consider how they monitor their aggregate exposure to the largest weather peril.
-Mitigating this exposure through risk-tolerance limits that stop additional policies written in a particularly concentrated region or careful selection of reinsurance structures begin to future-proof companies in a changing world.
+Insurers that are concerned with their exposure to the SCS scenario can consider how they monitor their aggregate exposure to the largest weather peril.
+Mitigating this exposure through risk-tolerance limits may consider the extent of policies written in a particularly concentrated region or careful selection of reinsurance structures begin to future-proof companies in a changing world.

 PML 1:100 SCS

 Carrier Size Baseline SCS & Increased Retention % Change \$B Change

 < \$20M 3.9% 6.2% 2.3% 0.1

 \$20 - \$100M 6.6% 10.4% 3.8% 0.3

 \$100 - \$500M 5.3% 8.3% 3.0% 1.1

 \$500M - \$2B 5.2% 8.3% 3.1% 2.4

 \$2B 2.3% 3.6% 1.3% 11.3

-Total 7.5% 8.9% 1.4% 13.6
+Total 2.7% 4.2% 1.5% 15.1

 Table 15.
-SCS 99.6%-tile PML by Size
+SCS 99th Percentile PML by Size for 2022 Modeled Year

-In the summer of 2022, AIR released an updated version of their Severe Convective Storm model.
+In the summer of 2022, AIR released an updated version of its Severe Convective Storm Model.
 This event loss database (ELD) was not available at the time of us running our analysis, so it was not used for the model run.
-However, the knowledge of such an adjustment from AIR led to the formulation of this scenario with the concern that recent years' experience and model trends will result in higher SCS exposure for companies and resulting increased price adjustments for reinsurers.
+However, the knowledge of such an adjustment from AIR led to the formulation of this scenario with the concern that recent years' experience and model trends will likely result in higher SCS exposure for companies and resulting increased price adjustments for reinsurers.
 Updated to include claims and hazard data through 2018 for most regions of the country, there is an expectation of increasing model losses in the revised results.

 It is important to note that in observations, actual SCS activity has not increased.
 Thus, changes in losses thus far are largely due to exposure changes.
-Proxies for storm environment suggest more conducive storm environments, but it remains to be seen whether this will translate into more strong tornadoes and hail events in the future.
-Therefor, our SCS scenario is quite speculative, and there is less scientific backing supporting it compared to the tropical cyclone (TC) scenario.
+Proxies for storm environment suggest more conducive storm environments, but it remains to be seen whether this will translate into more strong tornados and hail events in the future.
+Therefore, our SCS scenario is quite speculative, and there is less scientific backing supporting it compared to the TC scenario.

 What could cause this scenario?
-Over the past several years, the US has experienced a shift in the frequency, severity and variety of severe weather events.
+Over the past several years, the U.S. has experienced a shift in the severity and variety of severe weather events.
 As urban centers grow denser, suburban zones spread farther from city centers, and people continue to build along the coast, the exposure to financial loss from catastrophic weather events increases.
 Increasing fluctuations in weather events cause some years to be more extreme than the historical experience.
 This scenario leverages academic engagements with leading experts in meteorology to project forward regional trends in both large hailstorms and strong tornados and measures what effect these trends could mean for insurers.

 The catastrophe models in use today draw on historical data and may not be accurately capturing the trends of recent years.
 For example, the SCS models in use for the last several years utilize historical weather data that had not been updated since the early 2010s.
 Meanwhile, the past decade has been the most active in history for insured SCS losses.
-It is possible that the recent rise in losses is a temporary phenomenon and there will be a return to the long-term averages soon.
+It is possible that the recent rise in losses is a temporary phenomenon, and there could be a return to the long-term averages soon.
 However, there is sufficient evidence in recent years of emerging trends to be considered.
 In this scenario, the "what if?" is modeled on what would happen if trends of more frequent and severe convective storm events continued over the coming year.